AntonioJesusHolguin/Debian-DNSMASQ/README.md

 # Debian-DNSMASQ

-dnsmasq is free software providing Domain Name System (DNS) caching, a Dynamic Host Configuration Protocol (DHCP) server, router advertisement and network boot features, intended for small computer networks.
+Dnsmasq is free software providing Domain Name System (DNS) caching, a Dynamic Host Configuration Protocol (DHCP) server, router advertisement and network boot features, intended for small computer networks.

-dnsmasq has low requirements for system resources, can run on Linux, BSDs, Android and macOS, and is included in most Linux distributions.
+Dnsmasq has low requirements for system resources, can run on Linux, BSDs, Android and macOS, and is included in most Linux distributions.
 Consequently, it "is present in a lot of home routers and certain Internet of Things gadgets"[4] and is included in Android.

 ## Index